Using the Bible as Her Guide

 “No, no, no; what’s new?” the professor would ask again.

 “He was expecting new and fresh thinking every single day.
 He really pushed me.
 On the one hand it was quite distressing, but on the other hand it pushed me to constantly be thinking every time that I am excavating,” Mazar recounts.

 That training and birth, if you will, into archaeology served Eilat Mazar well.
 So did Professor Mazar’s deep understanding that the Bible should be used as a historical source for Israelite history.

-Ever since the early 1800s many in the scientific community have sought to malign the authenticity of the biblical text.
-Unlike any other religious book, the God of the Bible actually claims to not just be a casual observer of the history of mankind, but an actor in it as well.
-Thus, in destroying the historical basis for the Bible, peoples’ faith was on shaky ground.
-For that reason, Keller’s book in the mid-19th century was a refreshing change.
+Ever since the early 1800s, many in the scientific community have sought to malign the authenticity of the biblical text.
+The God of the Bible actually claims to be not just a casual observer of the history of mankind, but an actor in it as well—making the Bible unlike any other religious book.
+Thus, when men presumably destroyed the historical basis for the Bible, it put people’s faith on shaky ground.
+For that reason, Keller’s book in the mid-20th century was a refreshing change.